The Therapeutic Benefits of Gardening

 If you are not interested in working with a trained therapist, you can still get many of the benefits of the therapy by simply partaking in gardening activities.
 If you have a yard or garden you can get started almost immediately by planning and then planting flower beds, a vegetable garden, a perennial bed, or annual borders.
 If you have limited space, container gardening on patios and balconies—or even indoors—is also an option.
 You just need a little bit of space, a few tools, soil, and seeds or plants.

 You don’t have to know much about gardening to get started, but doing research or taking a class can be a great way to get more involved.
-Learning a new skill is great for the mind, but is also a good way to divert your thoughts from worrying about your illness.
+Learning a new skill is great for keeping your thoughts away from worrying about your illness.

 If you don’t have any space for gardening, another good idea is to contribute to community gardens.
 Some neighborhoods have community vegetable gardens where they grow food together.
 Everyone who contributes gets to keep some of the harvest, and often some of the produce is donated to charities.
 If your subdivision has common areas, you can petition to start a garden or just work on creating a decorative flower bed.
-The benefits of community gardening include all of those of gardening plus the positive benefits of socializing and getting to know your neighbors.
+The benefits of community gardening include all of those of gardening plus the positive benefits getting to know your neighbors and of socializing.

 Risks and Staying Safe

 When the burdens of living with mesothelioma or another type of cancer are wearing you down and leaving you feeling fatigued, in pain, and emotionally spent, try getting your hands in the dirt.
-Even an hour in your backyard pulling weeds or planting flowers can provide great benefits.
+Even an hour in your backyard planting flowers or pulling weeds can provide great benefits.
 Talk to your medical team before you get into any activity that is physically demanding, but with the go ahead, you can take advantage of all the benefits gardening and horticultural therapy have to offer.

 Get Your FREE Resources Sent Overnight